 A sore throat refers to pain, itchiness, or irritation of the throat.
 You may have difficulty swallowing food and liquids, and the pain may get worse when you try to swallow.
 Throat pain is the primary symptom of a sore throat.
-However, other symptoms may include a dry throat, swollen glands in the neck, white patches on the tonsils, and hoarseness.
+However, other symptoms may include:

 There are several causes of a sore throat.

 The majority of sore throats are triggered by a viral infection.
-These are infections caused by a virus, such as the cold and flu.
+These are infections caused by a virus, such as the cold or flu.

 Other types of viral infections include:

-- mononucleosis: infectious disease typically transmitted through saliva
+- mononucleosis, which is an infectious disease typically transmitted through saliva

-- measles: contagious illnesses characterized by a distinct rash and fever
+- measles, which is a contagious illness characterized by a distinct rash and fever

 A bacterial infection can also cause a sore throat.
 These types of infections include:

-- strep throat: inflammation of the throat caused by the Streptococcal bacteria
+- strep throat, which is an inflammation of the throat caused by the Streptococcus pyogenes bacteria

-- whooping cough: disease of the respiratory mucous membrane
+- whooping cough, which affects the respiratory mucous membrane

-Gastroesophageal reflux disease may also cause your sore throat.
-This is a digestive condition characterized by the back flow of stomach acid into the esophagus.
-This condition causes an array of symptoms, such as a sore throat, hoarseness, heartburn, and nausea.
+Gastroesophageal reflux disease (GERD) may also cause a sore throat.
+This is a digestive condition that occurs when stomach acid flows back into the esophagus.
+This condition causes an array of symptoms, such as:

 In very rare cases, a sore throat may be a sign of HIV or throat cancer.

-Most sore throats do not require medical attention.
-However, see a doctor if your sore throat lasts for longer than one week and if you experience:
+Most sore throats don’t require medical attention.
+However, see your doctor if your sore throat lasts for longer than one week and if you experience any of the following: